Giada Tu Thanh

 The Global Fund has commissioned Itad and Euro Health Group to conduct the Strategic Review 2017 (SR2017).
 The SR2017 is a follow on to the Strategic Review 2015 (SR2015) and has two overarching objectives: one is to assess progress specifically made during the final two years of the Global Fund Strategy 2012-2016, and the other is to analyse how lessons learned are contributing to the readiness of the Global Fund in implementing its 2017-2022 Strategy.

-As Project Manager and core team member, Giada has led on the drafting of the Inception Report and she will lead one of the 3 work streams of the review.
-The data collection methodology includes a structured desk review and Key Informant Interviews, both at headquarters and at country level.
+As Project Manager and core team member, Giada has co-led the drafting of the Inception Report as well as one of the 3 work streams of the review on ‘Measurement and Accountability’.
+She conducted a structured desk review and Key Informant Interviews, both at headquarters and at country level (Benin, Vietnam).

 (DFID, China) - Consultant